youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 8: Jetpack Compose Navigation.md

 A navigation argument makes the route dynamic.
 Navigation arguments are a very powerful tool to make routing behavior dynamic by passing one or more arguments into a route and adjusting argument types or default values.

-**Note:** A named argument is provided inside routes in curly braces like this `{argument}`.
+**com.example.sky.database.Note:** A named argument is provided inside routes in curly braces like this `{argument}`.
 It is a syntax that looks similar to Kotlin's string template syntax, using the dollar sign `$` to escape variable names.

 In `RallyActivity` add a new destination to the graph by adding a new composable to the existing `NavHost` with the argument `Accounts/{name}`.
 For this destination we'll also specify a list of `navArgument`s.
 We'll define a single argument called "name" of type `String`.